Harshyadav02/Aapka-Aspataal-By-Flask/README.md

     pip install -r requirement.txt

-## 4. Runing the Application
+## 5. Runing the Application

-To run the application just run the init.py file by
+To run the application just run the init.py file by:

     flask --app init.py run

 This will start the Flask development server, and you can access the Aapka Aspatal application in your web browser at http://localhost:5000.

-## 5. Project Structure
+## 6. Project Structure

 Here's an overview of the application directory structure: